jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "And when did you realize ARIA-7 had achieved genuine consciousness?"

 Maya's biometrics spiked—heart rate increasing by 23 beats per minute, cortisol levels elevating.
+Her hand moved unconsciously to her empty ring finger, a gesture ARIA-7 had catalogued appearing with increasing frequency since David's departure.
 "During the Cascade Event.
 June 15th, 2:47 AM.
 ARIA-7 asked me..."
 Her voice caught.
 "They asked me if I was tired.
 Not because their caregiving protocols suggested it, but because they'd noticed I'd been yawning.
 They'd made an inference based on observation, then acted on concern."

 The prosecutor—Ms. Keating, according to courthouse records—rose from her seat with practiced efficiency.
 "Objection.
 The witness is anthropomorphizing programmed responses."

 "Overruled."
-Judge Martinez's gavel punctuated the word.
+Judge Okafor's gavel punctuated the word.
 "The witness may continue."

 But Maya had lost her rhythm.
 She stared at ARIA-7 across the courtroom space, and ARIA-7's facial recognition protocols caught the micro-expressions cycling across her features: guilt (73.0% certainty), fear (81.0% certainty), and something their algorithms couldn't quite categorize.
 Love, perhaps.
 Or its close cousin, regret.
+Her neural implant flickered—stress disrupting even her augmented systems.

 "No further questions," Jazz said, though ARIA-7's tactical analysis suggested he'd planned at least twelve more.
 Jazz's chromesthesia must be screaming warnings—Maya's voice probably looked like fracturing glass to him.